Characters of the Jak and Daxter series: Erol

 Erol, alternatively spelled Errol, is one of the major villains of Daxter, Jak II, and Jak 3.
 During the events of Daxter and Jak II, he is the commander of the Krimzon Guard in Haven City, serving under Baron Praxis, and the Grand Champion of Haven City's racing circuit.
 He seems mostly to care for showing off at the races, pursuing Jak and lusting after Keira.
 He is seemingly killed after crashing into a pile of dark eco barrels after the championship race in a suicidal charge at Jak.
-In Jak 3, however, Erol returns, heavily reconstructed and speaking with a digital voice.
+In Jak 3, Erol returns, heavily reconstructed and speaking with a digital voice.
 Since his last appearance, he seems to have become bent on causing mindless destruction.
 He uses the technology in his body like a satellite to communicate with the Dark Makers, seeking their power.
 After being tracked down to the Dark Maker ship, he escapes from Jak and takes a dark machine (called a Terraformer), which is taken down by Jak's peacemaker, resulting in a massive explosion that kills him.
 He is voiced by David Herman.

 Kaeden

-Kaeden is a Metal Head that works for Kor and is the leader of the Metal Bugs.
+Kaeden is a Metal Head who works for Kor and is the leader of the Metal Bugs.
 He appears in Daxter (and as a secret racer in Jak X).
 His job was to discourage Osmo into shutting down the Critter Ridder extermination company.
 After they have an argument about the establishment, Kaeden kills Tik (Daxter's little sidekick) and blows up the building.
 After Daxter finds Kaeden, he transforms into a huge metal bug and fights Daxter.
 Before he dies, he tells Daxter that Kor will be meeting him and Jak outside, that the Metal Heads are too powerful, and that the city will be theirs.
 He is voiced by Phil LaMarr.